 Talk to your veterinarian about how much feed your horse should receive during the winter months.
 As the temperatures drop, your horse burns more calories to stay warm.
 For some horses, this means considerable weight loss.
 If your horse isn’t on a calorie-restricted diet, consider increasing his hay rations as it gets colder outside.
 Forage (hay) provides an excellent source of calories.
 Also, the process of digesting fiber (most hays are high in fiber) helps keep a horse warmer.

+The next horsekeeping winter mistake that horse owners make is no exercising their horses.
 Just like we humans, horses need exercise all year long, even when it’s cold outside!
 If possible, continue riding through the winter months.
 If severe conditions make winter riding impossible, turn your horse out daily in a large pasture or paddock daily; if it’s safe to do so, consider longeing him to keep him fit.

 Overriding an out of shape horse.